Patient education: The common cold in adults (Beyond the Basics)

 Runny nose and nasal congestion — Runny nose and congestion may improve with the use of nasal inhalers.
 Ipratropium bromide (Atrovent, available by prescription) may relieve runny nose and sneezing while cromolyn (NasalCrom, a non-prescription medicine) may relieve runny nose, cough, and sneezing.
 Medications that contain a combination of an antihistamine and a decongestant may also help nasal symptoms.

 Products that contain decongestants alone (without an antihistamine) such as pseudoephedrine and oxymetazoline (a nasal spray also called Afrin) may also give temporary relief of nasal congestion.
 However, decongestant nasal sprays should never be used for more than two to three days; use for more than three days use can worsen congestion.
-(See "Patient information: Nonallergic rhinitis (runny or stuffy nose) (Beyond the Basics)", section on 'Rhinitis medicamentosa'.)
+(See "Patient education: Nonallergic rhinitis (runny or stuffy nose) (Beyond the Basics)", section on 'Rhinitis medicamentosa'.)

 Saline nasal sprays can also be helpful to relieve runny nose and congestion.